faroukchebaiki/deno-hono-shop/README.md

 # deno-hono-shop

-Minimal scaffold for a Deno + Hono e-commerce app with SSR, Tailwind/daisyUI, Prisma (Postgres), and Stripe placeholders.
-Tooling uses pnpm for Tailwind/Prisma.
+Minimal scaffold for a Deno + Hono e-commerce app with SSR, Tailwind/daisyUI, Neon Postgres, and Stripe placeholders.
+Tooling uses pnpm for Tailwind.

 ## Quick start